Guide to Playing Online Craps

 Finally, in terms of strategy, well, all the strategy you've been working on gets tossed aside a bit when we go to the proposition bets.
 We were playing good odds with the behind the lines bets and building up a gradual strategy.
 But with the proposition bets, we let go of the little strategy that's available in craps in order to go for it.
 Obviously this is your decision, and it's where the casino is looking to recuperate from the even bets offered on the behind the lines bets.

 There are few absolutes in craps, but this is one we'll tell you: Do not ever bet on the 6/8 Box.
 Payouts are lower than making the same bet on the point, so put your money there.

 The 3-Point Molly Strategy

-One very popular approach to playing craps is called the 3 Point Molly.
+The 3-Point Molly strategy is one very popular approach to playing craps.
 While nothing is foolproof in games of luck, this gives you some of the strongest statistical likelihood of winning.
 It is a strategy of repeated, gradual wins to slowly build a big bank.
 It takes no large chances and offers a little opportunity of enormous payouts like folks who bet the proposition bets are hoping to score.

 With the 3 Point Molly Strategy, you simply want to have 3 bets going behind the line at once.
 That is generally one behind the Pass line and two lined up on points.
 We definitely recommend having at least one of those be statistically most probable (i.e., 6 or 8).
 If you're feeling like pressing your luck a bit but not ready for a proposition bet, put some money down on a 4 or 10 here.
 You'll still see a good payout without being tied to being paid only on one combination.